Thermal Energy Store Cost

 Professional thermal store fitting

 The vented thermal store is slightly more expensive than the unvented option due to the big tank.
-However, both options have varied price range from budget options to top of the range brands to choose from.
+However, both options have a varied price range, from budget options to top-of-the-range brands to choose from.

 Benefits of Installing a Thermal Store

-Hiring Contractors to Install a Thermal Store Checklist
+Checklist: How to Find and Hire Contractors to Install a Thermal Store in the UK

-• When you pick a tradesperson, you should always ensure that they are fully insured to work in your home, this protects both you and the trader from any issues further down the line in the case of damages or injury.
+• Check that the trader is fully insured to work in your home, as this protects both you and the trader from any issues further down the line in the case of damage or injury.

 FAQs